glenlakehoa/declaration/00-glenlake-declaration-preamble.md

 # DECLARATION OF PROTECTIVE COVENANTS, CONDITIONS AND RESTRICTIONS FOR GLENLAKE SUBDIVISION, PHASE NO. 1 PLAT BOOK 157, PAGE 250

-THIS DECLARATION is made on this the \_\_\_ day of March, 2005 by Four Bees, Inc., a South Carolina corporation, (herein referred to sometimes as "Four Bees" and sometimes as "Declarant") and Poinsett Homes, LLC, a South Carolina limited liability company, (herein referred to sometimes as "Poinsett Homes").
+THIS DECLARATION is made on this the \_\_\_ day of March, 2005 by Four Bees[^1], Inc., a South Carolina corporation, (herein referred to sometimes as "Four Bees" and sometimes as "Declarant") and Poinsett Homes, LLC[^2], a South Carolina limited liability company, (herein referred to sometimes as "Poinsett Homes").

+[^1]: Four Bees was renamed to Mark III Properties, Inc. as recorded in Deed Book 91-A, Page 637 in the Spartanburg County Register of Deeds.
+Mark III Properties, Inc was merged into Mark III Properties, LLC as recorded in Deed Book 119-L, Page 884 in the Spartanburg County Register of Deeds.

+[^2]: Pointsett Homes went bankrupt in 2009.
+All property owned by Pointsett Homes in the Glenlake Subdivision were purchased by WBN, LLC at the foreclosure sale of January 30, 2009.
+The sale was documented at the Spartanburg Register in Deed Book 93-E, Page 223.

 WITNESSETH

 WHEREAS Four Bees[^1] is the owner of the property described on Exhibit "A" attached hereto and incorporated herein by reference; and

-[^1]: Four Bees was renamed to Mark III, LLC.

 WHEREAS, Poinsett Homes[^2] is the owner of the property described on Exhibit "A-1" attached hereto and incorporated herein by reference; and

-[^2]: Pointsett Homes went bankrupt in 2009.
-All property owned by Pointsett Homes in the Glenlake Subdivision were purchased by WBN, LLC at the foreclosure sale of January 30, 2009.
-The sale was documented at the Spartanburg Register in Deed Book 93-E, Page 223.

 WHEREAS, Four Bees and Poinsett desire to subject its property described on Exhibits "A" and "A-1" and possibly other property, to the covenants, conditions, easements and provisions of this Declaration in order to create a residential community; and